Minhalnaqvi/Ai266-spring22/README.md

 # Why Ai if elective?

 Actually I dont have much knowledge about Ai but as much as I know it means to make machine intelligent for doing any task and I maybe not choose Ai if it is elective as making machine intelligent is not our primary goal I think first of all human should be make human I am not against Ai It has it's own importance and application but my point is our first priority should be the first one for which no one has designed any course.
+*** About Abdul Quddus ***
+My name is Abdul Quddus I am in 5th semester I am the student of BSCS I want work as a data scientist in future.